tracyyyoo/ctrl-sim/README.md

-# Extension of Official Repository for CtRL-Sim (CoRL 2024)
+# Froked from the Official Repository for CtRL-Sim (CoRL 2024)